websitebloger/chosen/contributing.md

 project's developers might not want to merge into the project.
 You can solicit feedback and opinions in an open feature request thread or create a new one.

-Please use the [git flow for pull requests](#git-flow) and follow Chosen's [code conventions](#code-conventions) before submitting your work.
-Adhering to these guidelines is the best way to get your work included in Chosen.
+Please use the [git flow for pull requests](#git-flow) and follow storyofmylife's [code conventions](#code-conventions) before submitting your work.
+Adhering to these guidelines is the best way to get your work included in storyofmylife.

 <a name="git-flow"></a>
 #### Git Flow for pull requests